YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Yep, that’s right.

-Your clothing is something that you should hang out to dry, but you should never do this to your friends.
+You should hang your clothing out to dry, but you should never do this to your friends.

 In this case, hang out to dry means abandoning or deserting someone, especially when they need you the most.